Consumer Medicine Information

 This leaflet answers some common questions about chloramphenicol.
 It does not contain

 all the available information.
 It does not take the place of talking to your doctor

 All medicines have risks and benefits.
 Your doctor has weighed the risks of you using

 this medicine against the benefits they expect it will have for you.

 You may want to read it again.

 What this medicine is used for

-It is a topical antibiotic eye drop used to treat bacterial conjunctivitis.
+APO-Chloramphenicol is a topical antibiotic eye drop used to treat bacterial conjunctivitis.

 How it works

 Bacterial conjunctivitis is a highly contagious bacterial infection involving the

-The common symptoms are the presence of a sticky yellow-white discharge with mucous and pus, a gritty
+Common symptoms include sticky yellow-white discharge with mucous and pus, a gritty

 usually starts in one eye and then spreads to the other.